Author |

 Hi,

-I belive that Toleraance could be define as the ability to accomondate others.no matter were you come from.
+I belive that Toleraance could be define as the ability to accomondate others.no matter were you

 |